kevinbburns/Fedora_SOC_Audit_Checker/README.md

 * Unattended Security Updates: Ensures the system is patched with the latest security fixes.

 # Example Use Case

 A **SSAE SOC auditor** can use this script to conduct regular audits of Linux systems, ensuring all security measures are active and properly configured.
 The HTML report provides a clear, organized view of the system’s security posture, making it easier to spot misconfigurations or missing services.

 ## License

 This script is free to use under the **MIT License**.
 Feel free to modify and distribute it for your security audit processes.

 ## Closing Notes:

-The above README provides a comprehensive explanation of the script, how to use it, and why each component matters.
+The above README comprehensively explains the script, how to use it, and why each component matters.
 It should be a valuable guide for anyone running the script for SOC audit purposes.